 I hate to say this but the drive from Vegas to Sedona is very boring.
 Really Vegas to Flagstaff, because once you turn off from Flagstaff and head to Sedona it gets interesting again.

 But man until then it is not that interesting!
 We stopped and took a few photos and even got on the historic Route 66 for about five minutes in order to get a coffee.
 Funny enough Arizona doesn’t do the time change so we kept thinking we were further away from than we actually were which contributed to that “are we there yet” feeling!

 It was snowing in Flagstaff so that made our descent down into the valley where Sedona is slow going.
 Beautiful to see the snow.
 We realized we had not seen much of it since living near the Jura and Alps.

 Once we arrived in Sedona we checked into our hotel L’Auberge de Sedona.
 The September before we had stayed in the El Portal Sedona Inn and had really liked it, but we decided we should explore around and see other properties.
 With my parents now living in Phoenix for part of the year, it is likely we will be back to Sedona a couple of times.

 L’Auberge is a beautiful property known mostly for being a very popular wedding spot.
 The room was beautiful, the bed divine and we slept well that night, having got up early to get to our next stop.
 That evening we ate on the hotel property at their restaurant called Restaurant on Oak Creek.
-The food was really polished, the service excellent.
+The food was really polished, and the service was excellent.
 Breakfast the next day was equally as good and an excellent way to start a day.

 We drove around the Sedona area visiting various sites and taking lots and lots of photos.
 The weather (for photography) was good for most of the day and my husband was pleased.
 We picnicked again for lunch at another state park as well as for dinner (we’re talking champagne and cheeses etc, not your ordinary picnic!).